anjurad/slider/docs/authoring.md

   - Behavior:
     - Solid uses the theme gradient fill (default).
     - Outline removes the fill but keeps the button outline/border and text color.
+- The default Dark+ preset ships with outlined buttons using a 1 px border; adjust `Button fill` or border width in the Style modal if you need heavier chrome.

 External config
 - JSON keys mirror the Style UI / deck keys: